guidorice/mogeo/README.md

 ## algorithms

-- [ ] parallel spatial join
+- [ ] parallelized/optimized spatial join
 - [ ] rasterize from vector
 - [ ] vectorize from raster
 - [ ] projections and CRS support
 - [ ] simplify or decimate
-- [ ] stratified sampling?
+- [ ] stratified sampling
 - [ ] smart antimeridian crossing mode? (dual quaternions?)

 ## architectural design

 Features are composed of an N-dimensional arrays of numeric types, e.g (float32).
 If greater than 2 dimensions are needed, there is flexibility in that they can represent an elevation (z) and/or other measurement dimensions (m1, m2, ...mn), for example.

-Relationship of geometries within Features are composed of [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) for memory and cache efficiency.
+Graphs of geometries within Features are composed of [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) for memory and cache efficiency.